Rexcrazy804/Zaphkiel/README.md

 - follows Zaphkiel master branch HEAD
 - uses untagged master revisions of quickshell
-- by default uses my patched version of qs (for finger print unlock in greetd)
 - requires quickshell to be built from source

 For more information on both see the [pkgs/default.nix](pkgs/default.nix)